Watergate scandal - Wikipedia

 WHAT IS THIS?
 This is an unscreened compilation of results from several search engines.
 The sites listed are not necessarily recommended by Surfnetkids.com.

-The Watergate scandal was a major political scandal in the United States involving the administration of President Richard Nixon which began in 1972 and ultimately led to Nixon's resignation in 1974.
+The Watergate scandal was a major political scandal in the United States involving the administration of President Richard Nixon.
+The scandal began in 1972 and ultimately led to Nixon's resignation in 1974.

 Watergate scandal | Summary, History, Timeline, Deep Throat, & Facts ...